Motorcycle-Accessories-WiseGuy.com - Helping You Get The Most For Your Motorcycle Accessories Dollar

 Let’s take another scenario on the cruiser side of things. . .

 When I first got my Kawasaki Vulcan 800, I could barely hear the music.
 I felt downright out of place the first time I rode in the Trail of Tears ride.
-It seemed like EVERYBODY but me had loud motorcycle exhaust.
+It seemed like EVERYBODY but me had loud pipes.

 I didn’t want to just be LOUD though.
 I wanted my bike to sound good too.
 That’s sort of difficult with an engine displacing only 800cc, which is small by today’s standards.
-I found satisfaction with my .
+I found satisfaction with my Vance & Hines Cruzer exhaust system.

 We’ve taken care of the “whys”, now lets look at the “how to” of replacing a motorcycle exhaust.